 Amy is a multi award-winning Writer, Director and Producer working largely in short film content, commercials and TV Drama.
-She was selected for the BBC Drama Director initiative in 2018 and has gone on to direct 10 x episodes of the BBC daytime drama ‘Doctors’, and has recently directed 5 x eps ‘Hollyoaks’ for Channel 4 / Lime Pictures, and is heading back to Liverpool in January to direct a further 5 eps.
+She was selected for the BBC Drama Director initiative in 2018 and has gone on to direct 10 x episodes of the BBC daytime drama ‘Doctors’, and has recently directed 5 x eps ‘Hollyoaks’ for Channel 4 / Lime Pictures.
+She is currently filming a further 5 eps of the award-winning drama.
 Her most recent short film ‘Annabel Lee’ is an ambitious gothic romance based on the famous poem by Edgar Allan Poe.
 Completed in early summer 2019, it is heading out on the festival circuit in 2019/20.

 Amy Coop started in the film business as a runner in 1999, and worked her way up to 1st AD on a variety of UK Features & TV Drama.